Tom-evnut/TeslaBMSV2/README.md

 # TeslaBMSV2

+This software is designed to run on the SimpBMS
-User Manual that covers some functions https://github.com/tomdebree/SimpBMS
+User Manual that covers some software functions https://github.com/tomdebree/SimpBMS